 Constipation

-Constipation is where there are changes to how you move your bowels, including not opening your bowels as often as normal and finding it hard to get your stool (poo) out.
-Often the stool is hard and lumpy and difficult to pass.
-Most people will suffer from an episode of constipation at some point in their lives, but usually this is temporary and not serious.
-Unfortunately, for some people constipation can become a chronic issue.
+Constipation occurs where there are changes to how you move your bowels.
+This may include not opening your bowels as often as normal and finding it hard to get your stool (poo) out.
+Often the stool is hard and lumpy and difficult to pass and most people will experience constipation at some point, but this is usually temporary.
+However, for some people constipation can become a long term issue.

-- Read POGP Good Bowel Health and POGP Improving Your bowel Health
+- Helpful Guides: Resources like POGP Good Bowel Health and POGP Improving Your Bowel Function provide additional support.

 Faecal Incontinence

-- Use sphincter strengthening exercises to strengthening the muscles around the back passage and improve control
+- Pelvic Floor Muscle Exercises: Strengthening the muscles around the back passage can improve control.

 Obstructive Defecation

 Obstructive defecation is a term used to describe having difficulty opening your bowels.
-It is often associated with frequent visits to the toilet and a feeling of being unable to fully empty the bowel.
-This often leads to excessive straining on the toilet which can increase the risk of vaginal or rectal prolapse.
+It is often associated with frequent toilet visits and a feeling of being unable to fully empty the bowel.
+This can result in excessive straining, which can increase the risk of vaginal or rectal prolapse.

 Faecal Urgency

-Faecal urgency is when you have a sudden and strong urge to empty your bowels.
-You may make it to the toilet in time or it may be associated with faecal incontinence.
+Faecal urgency is a sudden, strong urge to empty your bowels.
+You may reach the toilet in time, but it can also lead to accidental leakage.

 Pelvic Organ Prolapse